hhd-dev/hwinfo/firmware/readme.md

 7db2c6eaca3135d732c2e635388e87cb49fc998b3f9a859c2a891ee78797eba3  awinic/aw87xxx_acf_orangepi.bin
 ```

 Find the file in the Windows driver pack of your device and place `/usr/lib/firmware` (no subdir) and you should be good to go.
-Bazzite has a read-only `/usr/lib/firmware` dir but contains symlinks, so place the files in `/usr/local/` instead.
+Bazzite has a read-only `/usr/lib/firmware` dir but contains symlinks, so place the files in `/usr/local/firmware` instead (you need to make that directory `sudo mkdir -p /usr/lib/firmware`).
 If your device is not in the list above, `aw87xxx_acf.bin` is provided as a fallback name.